shantanupatil003/RAG_SYSTEMS/README.md

    - Try more specific questions
    - Upload additional relevant documents

-## Contributing

-[Add contribution guidelines if this is an open-source project]

-## License

-[Add license information]

-## Support

-For technical support or questions:
-- Check the troubleshooting section above
-- Review system logs for error messages
-- Ensure all prerequisites are met

-## Version History

-- **v1.0.0**: Initial release with context-only RAG functionality
-- Document processing and chunking system
-- Llama2 integration for response generation
-- Web-based interface for document upload and querying

----

 **Remember**: This system answers ONLY from your uploaded documents - no external knowledge is used!